d-chante/diviner-tools/README.md

 * https://www.concordia.ca/ginacody/aits/speed.html
 * https://github.com/NAG-DevOps/speed-hpc

 A conda environment should be created by submitting a specific job to do so.
 Subsequent preprocessing jobs will use this conda environment.

-See job scripts for speed in jobs/speed.
+	cd /path/to/diviner-tools/jobs/speed
+	sbatch setup_env.sh

+To submit a job:

+	cd /path/to/diviner-tools/jobs/speed
+	./start_job.sh <JOBID>

+Job ID is a number between 0 and 72 which represents which master batch is pre-processed.

 The resulting database files can be transferred to your local machine using rsync, for example:

 	rsync -avz --progress --partial username@speed.encs.concordia.ca:/speed-scratch/username/diviner_data/database/diviner_data_job_x.db